ADA-research/Sparkle/Examples/configuration.md

 ## Run configured solver on an instance directory

-It is also possible to run a configured solver directly on an entire directory of instances in parallel.
+It is also possible to run a configured solver directly on an entire directory.

-`sparkle run_configured_solver Examples/Resources/Instances/PTN2 --parallel`
+`sparkle run_configured_solver Examples/Resources/Instances/PTN2`